LigA2024/Differential-Equations-with-MATLAB/README.md

 (3) Technical University of Ambato (UTA).
 Ambato, Ecuador.

-'' WARNING: Do not modify or edit the documentation material without the author's permission.
+WARNING: Do not modify or edit the documentation material without the author's permission.
    If you use this documentation, please indicate and reference the author and the institutions he represents.

 -------------------------------------------------------------------------------------------------------------------------------------------

-Acknowledgment:
+**Acknowledgment:**

 We are grateful to the management of the Faculty of Civil and Mechanical Engineering of the Technical University of Ambato (UTA) - Ambato, Ecuador, for allowing the creation of this document by the author, as an integral part of the subject of Differential Equations within the analytical plan